-Iran says gas pipeline explosion kills at least 2
+Iran report: Gas pipeline explosion kills at least 5

-TEHRAN, Iran (AP) — Iran’s semi-official Fars news agency reports that a gas pipeline explosion has killed at least two people in the country’s southwest.
+TEHRAN, Iran (AP) — A gas pipeline explosion in southwestern Iran on Thursday killed at least five people and injured six, the semi-official Tasnim news agency reported.

-Thursday’s report cites the fire chief in the city of Ahvaz, Ali Torabpour, as saying the number of injured was still unknown, and that a bus, truck and a private car had also caught fire.
+The blast stuck a pipeline between the city of Ahvaz city and the city of Mahshahr, near the Persian Gulf.
+There was no immediate information as to what had caused it.

-The blast stuck a gas pipeline between Ahvaz and the city of Mahshahr, near the Persian Gulf.
+The Tasnim news agency cited the fire chief in Ahvaz, Ali Torabpour, as saying that a bus, truck and a private car had also caught fire.
+Initially, two people were reported killed by the death toll subsequently rose.

 Most Read Nation & World Stories